oupashabangu/alx-low_level_programming/0x00-hello_world/README.md

-gcc $CFILE -E -o c runs a C  file through the preprocessor and saves  result into another file gcc -c $CFILE compile c file but does not link gcc -S $CFILE generate the assembly code of a C code and saves it in an output file
+gcc $CFILE -E -o c runs a C  file through the preprocessor and saves  result into another file gcc -c $CFILE compile c file but does not link gcc -S $CFILE generate the assembly code of a C code and saves it in an output file gcc $CFILE -o cisfun compiles a C file and creates an executable named cisfun